 - How To Participate

 We are currently accepting Co-Chair applications on a rolling basis for the following:

 To apply, please send an updated resume, cover letter outlining your interest in the position, and contact information for two references to firstname.lastname@example.org.

 Workgroups and networks are the backbone of SID-US and play an important role in the Society's development dialogue.
 Consistent with the organization's strategic intent and mission, the purpose of SID-US workgroups is to:

 Co-chairs serve in a voluntary capacity and agree to convene a minimum of three events/discussions per year, including one planning meeting, where members and co-chairs lay out the year's event topics.
 The majority of workgroups have two co-chairs, who work in concert.
-Co-chairs identify discussion topics, invite panelists/speakers, and frame the discussion by providing an announcement, which SID-Washington advertises to its membership listserv.
-SID-Washington works with co-chairs to schedule events and provide a venue, when needed.
+Co-chairs identify discussion topics, invite panelists/speakers, and frame the discussion by providing an announcement, which SID-US advertises to its membership listserv.
+SID-US works with co-chairs to schedule events and provide a venue, when needed.
 Workgroup events are generally panel discussions with two to three speakers followed by a Q & A session, though other formats are welcome.
 Events last an hour to an hour and a half.

 Co-chairs should have relevant experience in the development issue of their workgroup or network.
 Co-chairs must be members of SID-US.
 Note that the co-chair position is tied to the individual and not their organization.
 If the co-chair moves to another organization, they may continue to serve as a co-chair.
 In addition, if a co-chair chooses to step down, the position is not automatically filled by the co-chair's organization.
 Instead, SID-US will put out a call for applications to replace the co-chair.

 We are grateful to all our workgroup and network co-chairs for the time they invest in SID-US's workgroup programs and network activities, which are the heart and soul of our organization.